We continue from Refreshment Port.

-The Masterpiece Kitchen moves into the log cabin in Canada for this year’s Festival of the Arts.
-It was closer to Rose & Crown last year.
-BREAKING, I know.
+The Masterpiece Kitchen returns inside Canada’s log cabin for this year’s Festival of the Arts.

-Charcuterie Palette served with Artisan Cured Meats and Cheeses, Nueske’s Applewood Smoked Beef — $14
+Charcuterie Palette with Artisan Cured Meats and Cheeses featuring Nueske’s Applewood Smoked Beef — $14

 Perrier-Jouët Belle Époque Brut Champagne – $29

-The champagne has gone up more than 100% year-over-year after somebody probably figured out that they were serving glasses of a $140/bottle of champagne for $12.
-Or maybe money isn’t worth anything anymore with Bitcoin taking over.
-Now it’s $29, which puts it in Dom P territory.
+During the inaugural Festival of the Arts all of three years ago, Disney was serving glasses of this $160/bottle champagne for just $12.
+The next year, the price went up nearly 150% to $29 – a level where it’s stayed for a second consecutive year.
 I like the traditional champagne a lot and it’s easily the best wine served at the Festival with a crisp acidity backed up by a nice mineral presence.
 But you’re paying for that presence.

 Classic Sidecar with a Chocolate Twist – $9.25

-The novelty of the Meeker wine is perhaps in the painting of the exterior of the bottle, but if you are in the market for a red wine to enjoy with your charcuterie, risotto, or other item, then this would certainly do the job and it’s a better value than the majority of the wines that are usually offered at Epcot by the glass.
+The novelty of the Meeker wine is entirely in the painting of the bottle that you will probably only see a small glimpse of, but if you are in the market for a red wine to enjoy with your charcuterie, risotto, or other item, then this would certainly do the job and it’s a better value than the majority of the wines that are usually offered at Epcot by the glass.